ypnosis and the REM State

 For more on dreaming and the REM state check out this video of Joe Griffin explaining why we evolved to dream...

 Thus, we can view hypnotic trance as waking REM sleep.
 The 90 minute dream cycle continues during waking hours, when our brain switches over to right hemisphere dominance.
 Hypnosis is an artificial way of accessing this state, helping us access the parts of the brain that govern our instincts and emotions and how we respond to life situations.
 In other words, by accessing the REM state via hypnosis we can change the way we feel and think about things on a deeper, instinctive, unconscious level.

 This is why hypnotherapy, when performed correctly by a competent therapist can help people stop smoking in one session, overcome life-long phobias in a matter of minutes and lose weight without dieting.
 It's because instinctive patterns have changed.
 You don't have to try not to smoke - you just don't smoke any more.
 You don't have to try to be confident in certain situations - you just are.
-You don't have to try to think positive - positive thoughts are a natural by-product of changing unconscious patterns.
+You don't have to try not to be frightened of that spider anymore because it no longer bothers you.

 ©Copyright Gavin Roberts 2018